joezcool02/conspiracy/source/_posts/jfk-magic-bullet.md

 ---
-title: JFK and The Magic Bullet
+title: JFK and The Magic Bullet Theory
 date: 2016-07-08 16:34:08
 tags:
   - Government